 COGS 406 & 407: Theory of cognitive linguistics I & II.
 This two-semester sequence introduces students to core theoretical concepts in cognitive linguistics (cognitive grammar, construction grammar, conceptual integration, etc.) through readings and seminar-style discussions.

-COGS 408 & 409: Workshop in cognitive linguistics I & II.
+COGS 408 & 409: Advanced research workshop I & II.
 This two-semester sequence gives students the opportunity to do empirical work and provides a direct introduction to empirical methods.

 In addition to these courses, students take electives.
 Potential electives include: